GamesCrafters/GamesmanNova/README.md

 $ cargo install --path .
 ```

 This will add the `nova` executable to your list of cargo binaries.
-If you add this list of binaries to your `$PATH`, you will be able to call `nova` just like any other command.

 ## Development